 - Validating release notes

-- Managing the deployment of deliverables to the test environment particularly guaranteeing that external dependent items are available the test runtime
+- Deployment management of deliverables to the test environment particularly guaranteeing that the external dependent items are available during the test runtime

 Core Skills and Qualifications Release Managers Need

 So, what kind of skills, experience, and academic qualifications does a release manager need?
 Here are some of the necessary qualifications for this job.